s-xiang/git-meta/doc/architecture.md

 1. Every commit in a sub-repo that is identified by a commit in any meta-repo must be reachable by a synthetic-meta-ref.

-A some mono-repos in valid states:
+Some mono-repos in valid states:

 ```
 '-------------------`  '-------------------`